Storware/vprotect-manual/admin_webui_overview/admin_webui_how_to_restore.md

 **Notice:** every platform has some restrictions imposed on the VM name, such as length or characters that can be used.
 Please verify check these limits before restoring with a custom name. ****

-**Notice:** KVM VMs can be imported to hypervisor on the same type of storage as they have been using during the backup.
+**Notice:** KVM VM disks can be imported to hypervisor on the same type of storage as they have been using during the backup.
+Storage for each volume needs to be passed separately:

-* QCOW2-based VMs require Storage ID equal to path, where QCOW2 disks should be restored, such as `/usr/lib/libvirt/images`
+* QCOW2-based disks require Storage ID equal to path, where QCOW2 disks should be restored, such as `/usr/lib/libvirt/images`
-* LVM-based VMs required VG name to be provided - either manually or selected from the list
+* LVM-based devices require VG name to be selected from the list
+* LVM Thin Provisioned volumes require thinpool to be selected from list